Non-Hodgkin Lymphoma

 There are many different types of non-Hodgkin lymphoma.
 Recent advances in classifying the different types should help scientists better understand each type, and what their different risk factors might be.

-Each year in New York State, about 2,700 men and over 2,300 women are diagnosed with non-Hodgkin lymphoma.
-About 650 men and over 500 women in New York die from this disease each year.
-Non-Hodgkin lymphoma is the fifth most frequently diagnosed cancer, excluding skin cancer, among men and the sixth among women.
+Each year in New York State, almost 2,700 men and over 2,300 women are diagnosed with non-Hodgkin lymphoma.
+Over 600 men and almost 500 women in New York die from this disease each year.
+Non-Hodgkin lymphoma is the fifth most frequently diagnosed cancer among men and the sixth among women.

 Who gets non-Hodgkin lymphoma?

 Non-Hodgkin lymphoma occurs more frequently among men than among women.
-It also occurs more frequently among Whites than among Blacks.
-Although children can get non-Hodgkin lymphoma, the risk of getting lymphoma increases with age.
-Approximately 70% of people diagnosed with non-Hodgkin lymphoma are age 50 and over.
+It also occurs more frequently among non-Hispanic White persons than among persons of any other race and ethnicity.
+Approximately 60% of people diagnosed with non-Hodgkin lymphoma are age 65 and over.

 What factors increase risk for developing non-Hodgkin lymphoma?